abacusmodeling/abacus-develop/toolchain/README.md

         -DCMAKE_CUDA_COMPILER=${path to cuda toolkit}/bin/nvcc \
         ......
 ```
-Notice: You CANNOT use `icpx` compiler for GPU version of ABACUS
+Notice: You CANNOT use `icpx` compiler for GPU version of ABACUS for now

 ### shell problem
 If you encounter problem like: